gknox79/customer-analytics/README.md

 # Customer Analytics

-This repo hosts the course content of Customer Analytics, a 7-week course taught at Tilburg University by George Knox.
+This repo hosts the course content of Customer Analytics, a 7-week course taught at Tilburg University by George Knox, updated for Fall 2022.
 This is meant as a resource for teachers and students in the spirit of open education.
 Corrections and comments are always welcome.
 Excellent course assistance provided by Gijs van Bussel & Anne van der Vliet.
 All errors are mine.

 ## Course Description